 Congressman Jimmy Panetta is dedicated to public service and proudly serves California’s 20th Congressional District in the U.S. House of Representatives.
 First elected to Congress in 2016, he was sworn in as member of the 115th Congress on January 3, 2017.

 Congressman Panetta represents California’s Central Coast, a diverse and beautiful region covering all of Monterey and San Benito Counties and southern portions of Santa Clara and Santa Cruz Counties.
-He is a member of the House Agriculture and Natural Resources Committees.
+He is a member of the House Agriculture and House Armed Services Committees.

 Growing up in Monterey County, Congressman Panetta knows what makes the Central Coast a special place.
 The agriculture of this area is the economic engine of this congressional district.
 From artichokes to strawberries to lettuce to wine grapes, the Central Coast is the epicenter of specialty crop and organic agriculture producing over $5 billion annually.
 The community of farmers and farm workers that till this fertile area produce more than 100 different crops and help give the area its moniker of Salad Bowl of the World.